 Instead you can make your favorite no oil salad dressing and use it as a dip.
 My Creamy Balsamic Dressing works well for a Spring Roll dip.
-I have used Chef AJ’s Barefoot Dressing which is in her Elegant Party Recipes Webinar that you do have to purchase but it’s packed with amazing recipes that you will love.
 You could use Cathy Fisher’s Pineapple – Mango dressing too – its fabulous!

 You could set up a little assembly line with ingredients for your next family get together or pot luck and let everyone have fun making their own personalized Spring Roll Wraps!